Generic selectors

 Ipswich to buy land for stadium expansion

-Portman Road redevelopment: Expansion of away allocation involved
+Portman Road redevelopment: Expansion of away end

 One of the biggest developments in the summer of 2024 was installing a safe standing area in the Cobbold Stand.
 This is the part of the stadium where away fans are based on Portman Road, so visiting fans can expect rail seating when they visit Ipswich in the Premier League.